eduardapontel/react-memory-game/README.md

-# Tic-Tac-Toe - Cat vs Dog

-Welcome to Tic-Tac-Toe, where two adorable animals, a cat and a dog, compete for victory!
-Challenge a friend to see who's the winner of Tic-Tac-Toe among the pets!
+# Memory Game of Technologies 🎮

+Welcome to the Memory Game of Technologies!
+This is a simple and fun game to test your memory as you match pairs of popular technologies.

 ## About the New Version

 The game has been migrated to React!
 This update doesn't change any functionality but improves the code's performance and maintainability.

-## Game Instructions
+## How to Play 🕹️

-1. Open the [game](https://eduardapontel.github.io/tic-tac-toe/) in your browser.
+1. Open the [game link](https://eduardapontel.github.io/memory-game/) in your preferred browser.
-2. The game starts with the Cat always playing first.
+2. You'll see a grid of cards face down.
-3. Click on an empty cell to place your animal's symbol on the grid.
+3. Click on two cards to reveal their matching technologies.
-4. The goal is to get three symbols of your animal in a row (horizontal, vertical, or diagonal) to win.
+4. If the technologies of the two cards match, they will stay face up.
+Otherwise, they will be turned face down again.
+5. Continue flipping cards until you find all pairs of technologies.
-5. The game ends when a player wins or there is a draw.
+6. The game ends when all pairs are found.

-## How to Play

-- Click on an empty cell to place your symbol on the grid.
-- The next player does the same.
-- The game continues until there is a winner or a draw.
-- Restart the game by clicking the "Restart Game" button.
+## Top 3 Ranking 🏆

+At the end of the game, a ranking of the top three rounds will be displayed, showing the rounds that were completed with the fewest moves.
+Try to reach the top of the ranking!

 ## Technologies Used